-The Board adopted The Colleges' Senior Post Holder Remuneration Code December 2018 (the Code) in April 2019 and again in September 2022 as part of the AoC Code of Good Governance for English Colleges (September 2021 Review) and assesses remuneration in line with its principles.
+The Board adopted the Colleges' Senior Post Holder Remuneration Code December 2018 (the Code) in April 2019 and assesses remuneration in line with its principles.
 The Board has regard to the Higher Education Senior Staff Remuneration Code published by the Committee of University Chairs but has not adopted it.